-XVI.
+XVII.
 Course Assignments

-Online Discussions
+Online Discussions and Participation

 You will participate in regular discussions on issues relevant to the readings.
-You are expected to post at least once to each topic, beginning with an initial post that is due on Day 3, and a response to one of your colleague's post by Day 7.
-All postings and responses should be done by the indicated due days and times; you must post both the initial post and response to get full credit.
+You are expected to post at least three times to each topic, beginning with an initial post that is recommended by Day 3, and a response to two of your colleagues' posts by Day 7.
+All postings and responses should be done by the indicated due days and times; you must post both the initial post and responses to get full credit.
 These posts should demonstrate knowledge of the reading material and insights from your experiences in social work, if applicable.
 Posts will be graded at the end of the module so no late posts will be counted.